 What You Can Expect

-The city boasts some of the world’s finest, and most intriguing, architecture with many buildings reflecting its rich history.
-The Communist-era apartment blocks of the east compete for attention with capitalist modern architecture of west Berlin, with each side showcasing their past political ideologies.
+Berlin boasts some of the world’s finest and most interesting architecture with many of the buildings reflecting its history.
+The communist-era apartment blocks of the east are a stark contrast to the modern architecture of the west, with each side demonstrating its past political ideologies.

 Extremely knowledgable guide, historically and culturally.
 A highlight of our stay in Berlin.